 The Royal British Legion was part of the Gulf War Group, set up with representatives from veterans' organisations, medical and scientific fields, parliamentarians and veterans themselves.

 On 9 May 2007, the Gulf War Group hosted a conference for veterans and launched their report Gulf War: a legacy of suspicion, which consolidated the evidence and debates surrounding Gulf War illnesses.
 The report outlines the steps required to recognise the sacrifice these veterans have made, and improve support provision.

 If you served in the First Gulf War and believe that your health has suffered as a result, there is help available.

 In the first instance, it is advisable that you contact your GP, making sure that you identify yourself as a veteran.
 Tell them that you are suffering symptoms that you believe are related to your time in Service.

 Freephone: 0800 032 6258 E: DPHCE-DCMHCHL-VRMHP@mod.uk

 Freephone: 0800 138 1619 Text: 07537 404 719 E: email@example.com

 T: 0845 257 4853 E: firstname.lastname@example.org NGVFA provide a 24 hr helpline (funded by a grant from the Legion) for paid up NGVFA members.
 Information about joining is available on their website.

-For a claim form, help with an Appeals Tribunal, or for general advice:
+Contact us for a claim form, help with an Appeals Tribunal, or for general advice.

-Get in touch with us via the links below or find out more about compensation for War Pension Scheme recipients here.
+Find out more about compensation for War Pension Scheme recipients.